Last Updated: 2023-07-07

-Secondary reactions to fungi (trichophytes, epidermophytide, microsporide) or other infectious agents in hyperergic immune states.
+Secondary reactions to fungi (trichophytes, epidermophytid, microsporid) in hyperergic immune state.

-Dermatophyte infection is a hyperergic immune condition that leads to antigen resorption and finally to an antigen-antibody reaction.
+In the case of dermatophyte infection, an antigen resorption and finally an antigen-antibody reaction occur in a hyperergic immune situation.
 From an immunological point of view, this is a type IV reaction.
-The Id reaction usually occurs far away from the focus.
+The Id reaction usually occurs far from the focus.

-Dyshidrosiform, nodular or multiform erythema, mostly on the extremities.
+Dyshidrosiform, nodular or multiforme erythema, usually on the extremities.